MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-guest-users.md

 ms.author: jomondi
 ms.reviewer: stevemutungi

-#customer intent: As an IT admin, I want to learn how to manage guest users using Microsoft Entra PowerShell.
+#customer intent: As an IT admin, I want to effectively manage guest user accounts in Microsoft Entra using Microsoft Entra PowerShell so that I can maintain the security and integrity of my organization's data.
 ---

 # Manage guest users with Microsoft Entra PowerShell